Coqueiro Seco

-Coqueiro Seco is a municipality located in the Brazilian state of Alagoas.
+Coqueiro Seco (/Central northeastern portuguese pronunciation: [koˈkeɾu ˈseːkʊ]/) is a municipality located in the Brazilian state of Alagoas.
 Its population is 5,864 (2020) and its area is 40.4 km2.

 Located on the shores of Lake Mundaú, Coqueiro Seco is named from the frequent meetings of merchants and travelers in the shade of a coconut tree of straw burned differentiated from the others, where they were made large business and nap.

 The history account that some years later came to the region several missionaries of the order of Franciscans, which delighted up with the topography of the place, which had plans ups and downs, changing its name to Monte Santo.
 Get accustomed with the old name of the city, the people ignored the Franciscans and retained the name of Coqueiro Seco.

 The only historical record found concerns the construction of the church coated with Portuguese tile and a large courtyard, which continues today as the matrix of the patron saint, in Nossa Senhora Mãe dos Homens, meaning Our Lady Mother of Men, built in the 17th century by the Portuguese man José Cabral.
 At census conducted in 1950 by the Brazilian Institute of Geography and Statistics (IBGE), Coqueiro Seco was mentioned as district of Rio Largo, with a population of 1,667 inhabitants.

 When Satuba was elevated to the condition of autonomous municipality on August 20, 1960, Coqueiro Seco now belong to their territory, as a village.
 Only in 1962, the city was emancipated politically, officially installing its administrative autonomy on November 24, 1962 by means of the state law of August 23, 1962.

 Coqueiro Seco has Lake Mundaú or Mundaú Lagoon with area of 23 km2 and 4 km long, straight, until Maceió its largest geographic accident and its main tourist attraction.
 The stories counted by fishermen and ancient inhabitants are also aside attraction.
 Featured also for the traditional festival of the patron saint, held in the month of January (January 31 or the last Sunday of this month) and the folklore groups, such as Pastoril, Reisado, Chegança, Marujada, Guerreiros and Baianas of Coqueiro Seco.